 The variety of household and decorative items are made including vases, plates, pots, lamps, tea-pots, bowls, vessels, incense stick holders and statues of Hindu religious figures.
 Surahi, a long-necked water pot, is a popular item.

-The craft originated from Kutch region of Gujarat state.
-Some potters of the region migrated to Nizamabad during the Mughal rule of Aurangzeb.
 The silver patterns are inspired from Bidriware of Hyderabad which decorates pots using silver wires.
 Around 200 families are involved in the craft in Nizamabad and majority of their works are exported.
 Still their condition remains abysmal.

 The black clay pottery was applied for Geographical Indication (GI) tag in October 2013 with support of NABARD of Lucknow and Human Welfare Association of Varanasi.
 It was registered for GI tag in December 2015 which gives the right to name the product to specific geographic region of origin only.